telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 Officially, PDF export is not supported on mobile because of browser limitations and CORS-related security restrictions in hybrid applications.
 For example, it is not possible to load locally stored font files in hybrid applications.
 Though exporting in PDF might work on some mobile devices in specific scenarios, PDF export is _not_ supported in:

-* Mobile browsers
+* Mobile browsers.
-* Hybrid mobile applications
+* Hybrid mobile applications.

 ### Best Performance